The First Sixty Years at the Wing, 1950 – 2010 (7 February 2010)

 1980’s & 1990’s

-- Three of the Wing’s past thirty-four presidents, namely; Robert Smith, Danny Gosse and W.D.
-Young went on to serve as Atlantic Group Presidents.
+Three of the Wing’s past thirty-four presidents, namely; Robert Smith, W.D.
+Young and Danny Gosse went on to serve as Atlantic Group Presidents.

-During the watch of past president Ron Hatton and present day president Blair Buchanan and in the Centenary Year of Powered Flight in Canada the Summerside Wing added another “wing” to its quarters.
+During the tenures of President Ron Hatton and President Blair Buchanan and in the Centenary Year of Powered Flight in Canada the Summerside Wing added another “wing” to its quarters.
 It would appear that with the recent purchase of additional land for parking and this present new addition, the earlier days of the Wing’s nomadic, gypsy-like existence are now over.

-From its inception in 1950 through sometimes arduous times the Summerside Wing has been a Service Club to both its members (presently 163 Full Members and 224 Associates) and also to the local community.
+From its inception in 1950 through sometimes arduous times RCAFA 200 (Summerside) Wing has been a Service Club to both its members and also to the local community.